PLC Alarm Tag

 When this tag is represented on screen by widgets that can use a Style Settings tag, you can save development time by choosing the Style Settings tag that holds the correct display configuration for this tag instance.
 (See: Style Settings Tags)

-The default configuration will search for the first parent tag of the Style Settings type.
+The default configuration will search for the first ancestor or then sibling tag of the Style Settings type.
 If there is none, it will use System Style, which is the default style tag that is automatically part of every new VTScada application.

 Popup